Why we love Sliding Emotions

 Action it out

-If you've got a slide in the backyard, head there.
+If you've got a slide in the backyard or nearby playground, head there.
 And if not, you may be able to create something else - outside steps or stairs, or depending on your family rules you may set up from the floor to a mat to a cushion to a chair...

 We all have times when we've behaved in ways we're a bit embarrassed about now and you'll need to take the lead here!
 Even something we might think is a great emotion, like excitement can make us behave in ways we can't quite believe afterwards!
 It’s not always anger.
 It could also be fear or worry.